BullDogPatch/week7-assignment/considerations.md

 - Display a form to post a comment on `/post-comment` page and then navigate to `/comments` page on success. ✅
 - Delete comment from the comments id page. ✅
 - Style everything the best I can.
-- Display a users page on `/users`, even though I dont have 2 tables I will query the user from supabase and add some fake data when render the users.
+- Display a users page on `/users`, even though I dont have 2 tables I will query the user from supabase and add some fake data when render the users.✅
 - Update the users likes.

 ### Extras